Antarctica online: well worth exploring

 As you would expect the site is rich in photographs of the region’s unique environment and varied biological life.
 But the site is primarily a working resource providing crucial information for researchers, expeditioners, and the family members and friends of those wintering at our research stations and those venturing south during the shipping season.

-With such a vast subject to cover, the site focuses on the core functions of the AAD's role in administering the Australian Antarctic program – with emphasis on the science program, environmental management, expedition and station operations, Australia's role in the Antarctic Treaty system, and the broad cultural legacy of Australia's presence in the region.
-To achieve this the site content is structured into five thematic channels: Experience Antarctica; Protecting the Environment; Science; Antarctic Law & Treaty; and Living and Working in Antarctica.
+With such a vast subject to cover, the site focuses on the core functions of the AAD’s role in administering the Australian Antarctic program – with emphasis on the science program, environmental management, expedition and station operations, Australia's role in the Antarctic Treaty system, and the broad cultural legacy of Australia's presence in the region.
+To achieve this the site content is structured into five thematic channels: Experience Antarctica; Protecting the Environment; Science; Antarctic Law and Treaty; and Living and Working in Antarctica.

 Experience Antarctica is a good starting point for new visitors, providing an exciting selection of links that place Australia's Antarctic science effort in a context of global environmental research.
 There are FAQs about a wide range of subjects, and regular updates covering the challenges of expedition logistics, sea and air transport, science support, people and events at This Week in Antarctica.
 Looking Up: Atmospheric Sciences and Antarctic Ice Fields explore what the polar atmosphere can tell us about tomorrow's weather and how the secrets of our planet's climate are drilled from thousands of years of compacted snow in the continental ice fields.
 Australia's Antarctic Stations takes you to three continental stations and sub-Antarctic Macquarie Island, with a snapshot of life in the ‘freezer’.
 Getting there is an experience itself.
 Find out more about travelling to Antarctica on Australia's research and resupply ship, Aurora Australis, and our new air transport system.